openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 Inference request performance counters provided for the time being:

-   * Number of total cycles spent on scoring in hardware, including compute and memory stall cycles
+   * The number of total cycles spent on scoring in hardware, including compute and memory stall cycles
-   * Number of stall cycles spent in hardware
+   * The number of stall cycles spent in hardware

 ##  Supported Properties
 The plugin supports the properties listed below.